 Employee Benefits oversees all aspects of MoDOT's medical and life insurance plan.
 The division also provides support to the Missouri Department of Transportation and Highway Patrol Employees' Retirement System.
 The division also monitors claims to pinpoint areas of concern and works with actuaries to determine appropriate premium schedules.
-Employee Benefits provides informed aclosions regarding benefit options.
+Employee Benefits provides information allowing employees to make informed decisions regarding benefit options.
 This division also assists employees with enrollments for the various benefits, such as retirement, health and life insurance, employee assistance program, cafeteria plan and deferred compensation.